oysstu/sture2019a_minerals/README.md

 ### Supplementary code for Sture et Al. 2019 "Identification of Hyperspectral Signatures for Underwater Massive Sulphide Exploration"

-The repository contains the following python scripts.
+This github repository contains the following python scripts (https://github.com/oysstu/sture2019a_minerals).
 Only python 3.6 or newer is supported.
 Python must have the following libraries installed.

 - h5py (tested: 2.9.0)